JaceFrio/SaveMyTabs/README.md

 This extension currently isn't published as there are multiple improvements that I would like to make.

 ## TODOs
-- Update savedTabs.js to completely use jQuery.
+- ~~Update savedTabs.js to completely use jQuery.~~
-- Update color customization to a toggle between color theme and font color.
+- ~~Update color customization to a toggle between color theme and font color.~~
-- Update tab session css to show grouping better.
+- ~~Update tab session css to show grouping better.~~
+- Add size options for saved tab groups, i.e. small, medium, or large.